 • Fur harbors algae and mold, giving it a green tinge.

 • Spends most of its time suspended upside down, using its claws to grasp branches.

 • Claws are curved and measure 3 to 4 inches long.

 • Two-toed sloths measure up to 27 inches long and weigh up to 19 pounds.

-HABITAT AND RANGEThe sloth is found in Central and South America, hanging from the tall trees in cloud and rain forests.
+.
 You may see an inert sloth tucked onto a tree branch, basking in the sun.
-The thick, matted coat of sloths helps keep them insulated, but dropping nighttime temperatures lower their body temperature, and, like reptiles, they rely upon the
+The thick, matted coat of sloths helps keep them insulated, but dropping nighttime temperatures lower their body temperature, and, like reptiles, they rely upon the sun

 Their digestive system works just as slowly.
 The low metabolism of a sloth is half the rate of other similarly sized animals, and food may linger in the stomach for up to one week.
 Therefore, sloths have developed extremely large intestinal tracts, a four-chambered stomach, and bacteria in the stomach that helps process ample amounts of tough leaves.
 This low-energy diet results in the slow movement and long sleeping periods of the sloth.

 In line with its slow lifestyle, the sloth defecates only about once a week.
 At this time, it descends to the forest floor, where it excavates a small hole with its hind claws.
 It then excretes its dung, covers the hole with leaves, and returns to its arboreal habitat.
 Sloth moths, which live in the fur of the sloth, lay their eggs in the feces where they hatch and feed, continuing the cycle of reproduction.